top of page

 A photograph from Denise’s series Glaciers was featured at Christie's New York.
 Christie's Green Auction, the 40th Anniversary of Earth Day a Bid to Save the Earth.

-PINTA New York 2009, The Modern & Contemporary Latin American Art Fair, MBA Lazard Bank bought a photograph of Denise Lira-Ratinoff ́s series Glaciers for its itinerant collection of Latin American Art.
+PINTA New York 2009, The Modern & Contemporary Latin American Art Fair, MBA Lazard Bank bought a photograph of Denise Lira-Ratinoff’s Glaciers series for its itinerant collection of Latin American Art.

 Denise Lira-Ratinoff’s Installation At First Sight II was named "Best Art Event of the Year".
 Best of Atlanta 2008, United States.

+Openmade publishes Denise Lira-Ratinoff’s Photography Book 16:03:27, a 300-copy limited edition book, each copy numbered and signed.
 This book explores the concept of time and questions the public awareness of the importance of time through images of glaciers.

 Awarded Best Young Artist, First Prize, XXI National Competition of Art, CL